 If my existence mattered to you (in any positive way), you must thank ‘Vega’ for saving my life.
 (Or at least, for saving my aashiq ka thobda from getting deformed completely.)
 Vega is a helmet manufacturer in India, and one of their products is taking great care of my Einstein-brained head for more than two years now.

-To jot another similar incident, apart from my own this last Saturday, a year and a half ago one fine evening Raghu and I (we all know Raghu well enough by now, don’t we?) were sitting in our hostel room.
+To jot another similar incident, apart from my own this last Saturday, a year and a half ago one fine evening Raghu and I (my college roommate) were sitting in our hostel room.
 If I recall correctly, we were trying to synchronize some jazzy music over the LAN by playing it on two computers simultaneously and trying to create some unusual acoustic effect, just when Vaibhav came rushing in.
 Vaibhav (Puri Goswami) lived just the next door, and he had returned from work (from his MS internship place).
 Instead of going to his own room, he came to us and showed us his helmet and its left side.
 Then he told us the story of how he was stuck in the traffic near Pune University Circle, was going so slow to the left of the road (parallel to the footpath) and lost his control falling down to his left side.
 It was such a controlled fall that his two-wheeler was all safe, and his entire body was equally fit - apart from the fact that his head (protected by the helmet) had banged onto the edge of the footpath.
 It was a hard hit, he passed out for a while and lost complete track of what was happening.
-He had to sit back by the roadside for some time and then proceeded and reached hostel to tell us the story.
-The helmet saved us our precious friend, unlike the case about three and half years ago when the same helmet could have saved many other things apart from two important lives.
+He had to sit back by the roadside for some time and then proceeded and reached the hostel to tell us the story.
+The helmet saved us our precious friend, unlike the case about three and a half years ago when the same helmet could have saved many other things apart from two important lives.

 So, how do we start?
 First of all, we should select practical measures which are known to work in all situations and apply them locally.
 Second, we need to set up systems for collection and analysis of road accident data on a scientific basis suited for our socio-economic conditions.
-Then, these data can be used to fine-tune policies and set up long-term safety programmes.
+Then, this data can be used to fine-tune policies and set up long-term safety programmes.

 Examples of policies which work internationally are, compulsory use of helmets and headlights by two-wheeler riders, making small vehicles like bicycles and carts more conspicuous by use of reflectors on all sides and painting them yellow or orange, use of seatbelts by car occupants, and limiting vehicle speeds below 50 km/h on urban arterial roads.
 Helmet use is mandated by the Motor Vehicle Act in India.
 However, each state has to notify it for it to be enforced.
 Most of the states in India have been criminally negligent in not doing so.
 Studies done in Delhi, Chennai and Bangalore show that a vast majority of two-wheeler riders and parents of teenagers are in favour of the law.
 The law is very easily enforceable.
 This measure alone will reduce deaths by 20-30% among two-wheeler riders.